 How games and puzzles help a child's development

-You've probably heard it said that puzzles and games are a great way to foster a child's development, and with the holidays in full swing, your child may already have received a few new games from Santa; but, how exactly do these activities help children develop?
+You've probably heard it said that puzzles and games are a great way to foster a child's development, and over any school holiday period they're a great way of entertaining the family too - but, how exactly do these activities help children develop?

 As well as a great source of entertainment, puzzles and games are important educational tools which give children the opportunity to learn invaluable mental, physical, and social skills.